 For Supervision of the Works, 1Nr.
-Rented Office will be established within the Project Area.
+Rented Office will be established within the Project Area (but not within Karura Forest).
 The Contractor to provide the rented office from the date of Commencement of Work.
 The Office including location shall be to the Resident Engineer's approval.